Gitjas/Ascalons_Questpack/AC_QUEST/Readme-AC_QUEST-Français.txt

 -Lugosch should drop the known Gundmagtor, not the unknown artefact (Serpents of Abbathor).
 -Unified dwarven names (Lugosch, Tarash/Tarasch; Serpents of Abbathor).
 -Gibberling Leather Armor should not be called Orc Leather (Home for the Gibberlings).
+-Quest characters should not drop items in dialogue meant for the group but give it to the PC.
 -Changed "diary" to "journal" (English version).